 In the second year the modules become more specialised including marine vertebrates, benthic ecology and phytoplankton and primary production.
 The year ends with a marine biology/oceanography field course in Falmouth.

 You will extend your knowledge in zooplankton, marine ecophysiology, fisheries and aquaculture and marine molecular biology.
-A total of FIVE optional modules must be chosen from Lists A and B subject to certain restrictions.
+A total of FIVE optional modules must be chosen from Lists A and B, at least THREE must be chosen from List A and at least ONE from List B.